wiremock/wiremock-state-extension/README.md

 ### Context update count match

-Whenever the serve event listener `recordState` is processed, the internal context update counter is increased.
-The number can be used for request matching as well.
+Whenever a request with a serve event listener `recordState` or `deleteState` is processed, the internal context update counter is increased.
+The update count is increased by one whenever there is at least one change to a context (so: property adding/change, list entry addition/deletion).
+Multiple event listeners with multiple changes of a single context within a single request only result in an increase by one. for request matching as well.
 The following matchers are available:

 - `updateCountEqualTo`